Melissa K. Merry, PhD

 Biography

 Melissa Merry is an Associate Professor of Political Science at the University of Louisville.
 She received a B.A. in Environmental Studies from Hampshire College and a Ph.D. in Political Science from the University of Washington, with specializations in American Politics and Public Policy.
 Before joining the faculty at University of Louisville, she spent one year as a Visiting Professor at Pacific Lutheran University.
-Her research interests include environmental politics and policy, interest groups, and political communication.
-Her scholarly articles have appeared in American Politics Research, Journal of Information Technology & Politics, Online Information Review, Review of Policy Research, Policy & Internet, and Policy Studies Journal.
+Her research interests include public policy theory, environmental politics and policy, gun politics and policy, information technology and politics, and political communication.
+Her scholarly articles have appeared in American Politics Research, Environmental Politics, Journal of Information Technology & Politics, Online Information Review, Policy & Internet, Politics and Policy, Review of Policy Research, Social Science Quarterly, and Policy Studies Journal.
 She is the author of two books, one examining environmental groups’ communications in the aftermath of the Deepwater Horizon oil spill of 2010 and the other examining the policy narratives of gun control and gun rights organizations.
-Her current research focuses on health care policy and involves analysis of public comments submitted between 2016 and 2018 in response to proposed changes to Kentucky’s Medicaid program.
+Her current research projects include studies examining how problems are framed in two policy areas: climate and health care.
+Dr. Merry also serves as an Associate Editor for the Policy Studies Journal.

 Honors and Awards